bradsec/autobrew/README.md

 ### Note(s):

-- After the initial Xcode commmand line tools install and homebrew install the remainder the application and package installation will be unattended and not require user input.
+- After the initial Xcode commmand line tools install and homebrew install most applications will be unattended and not require user input.
+However, some applications which require greater system or kernel access such as virus scanners like `malwarebytes` etc. may require your password.
-- Due to the security settings in macOS when you run some packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
+- Due to the security settings in macOS when you run some brew installed packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
 Depending on the application you may also need to grant access to the required area under 'Security & Privacy' > 'Privacy' tab.